vishandi/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided
 * DATE should be in "YYYY-MM-DD" format
 * TIME should be in "HH:MM" format
-* DURATION should be in one of the following formats, where X and Y are integer values representing the hours and minutes respectively(not case-sensitive):
+* DURATION should be in one of the following formats, where X and Y are positive integer values representing the hours and minutes respectively(not case-sensitive):
   * XHYM
   * XHY
   * XH